pgorman/dangerjaunt/minirules.md

-This is a minimal framework of rules for experienced players of fantasy roleplaying games.
+This framework concentrates fantasy roleplaying game rules for experienced players.
 It assumes you know that "3d6" means to sum three rolls of a six-sided die.
 It assumes you know that one player takes the role of impartial Referee, who prepares an adventure in the form of a keyed map full of monsters, strange wonders, and treasures.
 It assumes you know that the remaining players each take the role of an inexperienced but ambitious Player Character.

 Furthermore, these rules assume players want enough creative room for each campaign to grow through play into something unique from the last campaign.

-Finally, although a small number of pages, I like to think of these rules as "concentrated" rather than "abridged".
-These scant words strive to provide a full-flavored experience.

 # Characters #